Welcome to Subscribe On Youtube

 From 7 to 8 is contained in the table.

-Number 9 is missing in the table.
+Number 9 is missing from the table.

 Number 10 is contained in the table.